5kr1p7/zabbix-template-domino/README.md

-Zabbix template for monitoring IBM Lotus Domino
+Zabbix template for IBM Lotus Domino
 ======================================

 This is a template for [Zabbix monitoring system](http://www.zabbix.com/ "Zabbix website").